Home » About

 At Duke, STINGAR has helped to increase the security team’s blocking capabilities from 10 million malicious connection attempts per day to 2 billion per day at the height of the Mirai botnet.
 The honeypot portion of STINGAR accounts for a significant chunk of these blocks and also has increased the fidelity of what we block, reducing false positives.

-We would love for other universities to join the STINGAR community.
+We would love for other universities and research organizations to join the STINGAR community.
 We’re looking for:

 • Feedback on options for integrating STINGAR data with your current network blocking infrastructure